viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

       * On the BEAM HV module (see :numref:`fig_ngleed_i0_beam_module_mod`):

-        * Cut the trace and inset a 1 kΩ resistor between HV_GND and the non-inverting input of U4.
+        * Cut the trace and insert a 1 kΩ resistor between ``HV_GND`` and the inverting input of U4.
         * Remove trimmer R43.
         * Replace U4 with OPA627.
-        * Add a 1 nF capacitor on the feedback of U3.
+        * Add a 1 nF (or 10 nF) capacitor on the feedback of U3.

       * On the E0 BUFFER board (see :numref:`fig_ngleed_i0_control_and_buffer`):

         * Add two 10 nF capacitors in parallel to resistors R7 and R8.
         * Consider replacing R1 and R2 as described in :ref:`ngleed_i0_modify_e0_buffer`.

       * On the BNC output, ensure that the 1 µF capacitor is not connected (see :numref:`fig_ngleed_i0_rear`).

 .. _i0_instability: